raspberrypilearning/install-python-packages/en/step_3.md

 --- collapse ---

 ---
-title: Installing packages with Mu
+title: Install packages with Mu
 ---

 + Click on the Mu Administration **cog** in the bottom right-hand corner.